sintamr/CoffeeExport-Analysis-with-FOBValue/README.md

 Make sure both Excel files are available in the same directory as the main Python file when running locally or deploying.

+## Goals

+Understanding Coffee Plantation Output by Province in Indonesia and Total Coffee Exported Abroad Along with Its FOB Value.

+## Case Overview

+Indonesia is one of the world’s largest coffee producers, with a significant contribution to the global coffee export market.
+However, there are challenges in understanding the distribution of plantation potential, land productivity, and coffee trade patterns in order to achieve optimal results.
+Analysis is essential to support decision-makers, coffee farmers, and entrepreneurs in optimizing policies, improving production efficiency, and enhancing the competitiveness of Indonesian coffee in the global market.

+## Problem

+1. Which province has the largest coffee plantation area and the highest production output?
+2. Is there a balance between plantation area and production volume?
+3. Which are the main destination countries with the highest FOB values and export volumes?
+4. What is the ratio between coffee production that is exported and that which remains for domestic use?

+## Activity of Project
+- Data Collection
+- Cleaning data
+- Visualization
+- Insight & Recommendation

+## Visualization

 ## 🛠️ Built With

 - **Python**